mikerodionov/ps-scripts/K2/KB.md

 # K2 Server
 Get-ItemPropertyValue -Path Registry::HKEY_CLASSES_ROOT\Installer\Products\5CA5B2507AE740906419B46010707EE8\ -Name ProductName
 ```
-* 5.3 November 2020 CU expects you to be on April 2020 CU first whis is not an expected behavior too - it does not check below that level, so easiest fix is install 5.3 April 2020 CU first
+* 5.3 November 2020 CU expects you to be on April 2020 CU first or have your build as 5.0004.1000.X - adust build in the registry to install it directly on top of 5.3 RTM.

 ## K2 5.3 Multiple authentication attempts detected